Getting your products into people’s hands and generating new sales is tough as a new ecommerce business.

 An advertiser (you as the ecommerce store owner) has products you want to sell, and a publisher (affiliate) promotes these products on their own site and earns a commission on every sale.

-The ecommerce store owner can leverage another website’s influence, traffic, and expertise to generate sales for their business, and only pay after the sale is complete.
+The ecommerce store owner works with other websites who publish content and review products.
+Ecommerce merchants can leverage a website’s influence, traffic, and expertise to generate sales for their business, and only pay after the sale is complete.

 The publisher uses their influence and web traffic to make money from the advertiser.